WillNilges/inkpath/cuda/README.md

 You'll want to use the best base image for your system.
 For me, that's docker.io/nvidia/cuda:11.4.1-cudnn8-devel-ubuntu20.04, because I have a Tela K80, but your mileage may vary.
 On newer GPU's, I've had success with 11.8.0-cudnn8-devel-ubuntu22.04.

+You should also make sure that the compute capability version you compile everything (both OpenCV and this project) with matches that of your GPU.
+You can specify that in the Dockerfile, `build_opencv.sh`, and the Makefile.

 ```
 cd HACKING/
 podman build . --tag inkpath-cuda